chapter four

 This chapter covers

-• Using prompt engineering for creating web searches and summarizing results.
+• Using prompt engineering for creating web searches and summarizing results

-• Structuring the process into individual LangChain chains.
+• Structuring the process into individual LangChain chains

-• Integrating various sub-chains into a comprehensive main chain.
+• Integrating sub-chains into a main chain

-• Applying advanced LCEL features for parallel processing.
+• Advanced LCEL for parallel processing

 4.1 Overview of a research summarization engine